 Pricing

 Atera uses a per-agent pricing model.
 Contact the vendor for detailed pricing.
+For a detailed breakdown of Atera’s pricing plans and the hidden costs, read out detailed guide on Atera pricing.

 Pros and cons